Getting insured when you’ve still got your provisional licence can be expensive but there are ways to keep your costs down.

 - Third-party only – covers damage to other cars and injury to other people following an accident.

 - Third-party fire and theft – as above but also covers your car if it suffers fire damage or is stolen.

 - Comprehensive – as above but also covers damage to your own car following an accident.

 Which one you choose will depend on your budget and the level of cover you’re comfortable with.

 Add a named driver to your policy

-When you are learning to drive you will need someone over the age of 21 with at least three years’ driving experience sitting alongside you at all times, so why not turn this to your advantage and add them to your policy?
+When you’re learning to drive you’ll need someone over the age of 21 with at least three years’ driving experience sitting alongside you at all times.

 Alternatively, you can learn to drive in someone else’s car.
-For this you will need to be added as a named driver on that car owner’s insurance.
+For this you’ll need to be added as a named driver on that car owner’s insurance.

 Other ways of cutting the costs

-Speeding tickets and other motoring convictions can have a very detrimental effect on the cost of your insurance so take it easy drive with a light foot.
+Speeding tickets and other motoring convictions can have a negative effect on your insurance so take it easy and drive with a light foot.